Watercolour on paper

 240 x 200mm

-John Gordon, aged seven at the time of the attack, and his six year old sister Sarah were found walking out of the bush by a rescue party which had been sent out from Whanganui.
-His father moved the surviving members of the family to Australia but John Gordon later returned to New Zealand.
-He drowned at age 35, in a canoe accident on Lake Rotorua in 1875.
-This unusual depiction of his son shows John Gordon in a smock standing in a cleared hilly landscape beside a tree stump, holding an axe.
-It is a telling representation in that the child is imbued with all the attributes of the zealous adult colonial settler in determined pursuit of civilisation.
+In 1847, at the age of seven, John Gordon Gilfillan survived an attack on his family’s farm farm in the Matarawa Valley.
+His mother and three siblings were killed, and he moved with his father to Australia.
+He later returned to Aotearoa, drowning at age 35 in a canoe accident on Lake Rotorua in 1875.
+This unusual portrait shows John Gordon in a smock standing in a cleared hilly landscape beside a tree stump, holding an axe.
+It is a telling representation in that the child is imbued with all the attributes of the zealous adult colonial settler in determined pursuit of ‘civilisation’.